Emergency Dentistry – Lebanon, NH

 Place some wax over any jagged edges so that you don’t accidentally cut your tongue or the inside of your mouth.
 Until we can evaluate the damage, do not use the broken tooth for chewing.
 Sometimes the area around the tooth will start swelling, so use an ice pack if you need to.

-Call us immediately and come to our office as soon as you can, ideally in less than an hour.
+Call us immediately and come to our dental office as soon as you can, ideally in less than an hour.
 When handling the tooth, only touch the crown (the part that chews your food).
 It should either be kept in its socket or, if that’s not possible, in a glass of milk.

 Lost Filling/ Crown

 If a crown comes loose, take it out of your mouth and inspect it; an intact crown can be temporarily attached to the tooth with dental cement bought at the store until your appointment.
-Clove oil can help soothe a sensitive exposed tooth until you can make it to our office.
+Clove oil can help soothe a sensitive exposed tooth until you can make it to our dental office.

 How to Prevent Dental Emergencies